Clubs & Organizations

 Service Clubs and Organizations

-Circle K (CKI): CKI is an organization for college and university students who are responsible citizens and leaders with a lifelong commitment to community service.
+Circle K (CKI) is an organization for college and university students who are responsible citizens and leaders with a lifelong commitment to community service.
 This student club offers 1-3 volunteer opportunities a week, including a monthly Food Bank of WNY service project, Ronald McDonald and Buffalo ReUse.
 Meetings are held weekly on Mondays at 6:30 pm in 235 Student Union.
 The purpose of meetings is the organize community service events for the club to serve, as well as to make new friends.
-For more information, contact MaryKate Waringa at email@example.com Hope to see you there!
+For more information, contact Barry Lee at firstname.lastname@example.org Hope to see you there!

-Alpha Phi Omega: is a nationally recognized co-educational service fraternity.
-Open to men, women, undergraduates, graduates, and members of all nationalities, Alpha Phi Omega is an active participant on the SUNY @ Buffalo campuses.
-We are built on the pillars of Leadership, Friendship, and Service.
-APO is recognized through this the CSLCE and are in conjunction with the Boy Scouts of America/Girl Scouts.
+Alpha Phi Omega is a nationally recognized co-educational service fraternity and is recognized through the Student Engagement office at UB.
+APO is open to men, women, undergraduates, graduates, and members of all nationalities and is built on the pillars of Leadership, Friendship, and Service.
 Formal RUSH is typically held in the first two to three weeks of every semester.
 If interested, look for RUSH flyers at that time, look for our brothers wearing letters on campus, or feel free to visit our national website: http://www.apo.org, our local website: http://wings.buffalo.edu/apo/ , or contact email@example.com.

-The Center for Student Leadership and Community Engagement supports the efforts of these distinct Honor Societies.
+The Student Engagement supports the efforts of these distinct Honor Societies.